4 Structuring analytics projects

 theme(legend.position = "bottom")

 Overall, no rep stands out as being more or less efficient, although there are some differences at the top and bottom.
-So let’s take a closer look at the distribution of sales revenue.
-Instead of a density plot, we’ll use some summary statistics and compare the highest and lowest performers.
+Let’s take a closer look at the distribution of sales revenue.
+Instead of a density plot, let’s take a look at the summary statistics and make a couple of comparisons between the highest and lowest performers.

 #-----------------------------------------------------------------